cerdineta/cerdineta.github.io/_posts/2019-01-12-ladirecta_guerra_aigua.markdown

   <div class="column">
   ENG<br>
-  Illustration for the article printed in <i> La Directa </i> n.531 about <a href="https://directa.cat/la-guerra-daigua-de-turquia/">Turkey's water war</a> about the weaponization of water in Syria. <br>
+  Illustration for the article printed in <i> La Directa </i> n.531 titled <a href="https://directa.cat/la-guerra-daigua-de-turquia/">Turkey's water war</a> about the weaponization of water in Syria. <br>

   </div>